onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 ### Numerical tests

 Numerical tests for NNPA are provided in `test/accelerators/NNPA/numerical`.
 Currently tests for MatMul2D, Gemm, LSTM, and GRU are provided and run by using following command.
+These tests check if a zDNN instruction is generated in shared library in adition to accurary check.

 ```
 cmake --build . --config Release --target check-onnx-numerical-nnpa